Xelieu/xelieu.github.io/docs/jp-lazy-guide/setupYomitanOnPC.md

 ??? question "Can I add, delete or modify a Yomitan dictionary of my choice? <small>(click here)</small>"

-    - Yes, most dictionaries should be compatible with the Lapis format
+    - Yes, most dictionaries should be compatible with the Anki format

     - You might need to edit on `Yomitan settings` > `Anki` > `Configure Anki card format...` > `MainDefinition` > open dropdown menu, search for the `single-glossary-YOUR-CHOICE`

     - If you changed `MainDefinition`, you need to edit every `Yomitan Profile`

+#### Question 2: When will you update the dictionaries/should I do it myself?

+??? question "When will you update the dictionaries/should I do it myself? <small>(click here)</small>"

+    - I will seldomly update; no need to stress over the latest one; it barely changes its content as a dictionary
+        - My goal is longterm stability without worrying about updates
+        - You can update it youself if you want to chase the latest fad

-#### Question 2: How can I use sentence card?
+#### Question 3: How can I use sentence card?

 ??? question "How can I use sentence card? <small>(click here)</small>"